DanRoal/Kindle-Calibre-Highlights/README.md

 The following text is kept as the original repository until further documentation is made

+## WARNINGS
+- It does not work with notes, ONLY highlights.
+The program will try to look up notes and probably not find them it wont mess up the flow (probably)
+- DO NOT MOVE OR CHANGE THE FOCUSED WINDOW WHILE THE PROGRAM IS WORKING

 ## Technical Documentation for Book Highlight Mapping Program